-As a first-time mother, you might feel anxious as you what to do the best for your new-born.
-From what products are best suitable to your baby to best way of nursing, you would have done your research during pregnancy period.
-But a mother shouldn’t forget that apart from the baby care, she needs self-care as well.
+As a first-time mother, you might feel anxious as you what to do the best for your newborn.
+From what products are best suitable for your baby to the best way of nursing, you would have done your research during the pregnancy period.
+But a mother shouldn’t forget that apart from the baby's care, she needs self-care as well.

-- Time to Rest: This would be the favorite word for the mother of a new born child.
-Difficulty is sleeping becomes a part of last trimester especially the last few weeks of pregnancy.
+This would be the favorite word for the mother of a newborn child.
+The difficulty in sleeping becomes a part of the last trimester especially the last few weeks of pregnancy.
 And after the exhaustive delivery, the first and foremost thing a woman needs is ‘Rest’.
 Yet, it’s just the beginning!
-As the new born wakes up every 2-3 hours and needs to be fed, changed and cleaned multiple times a day.
+As the newborn wakes up every 2-3 hours and needs to be fed, changed, and cleaned multiple times a day.
 So, a straight 8 hours sleep would be difficult for few more months.
-This may feel tiresome and frustrating for first month, but gradually a routine is set.
+This may feel tiresome and frustrating for the first month, but gradually a routine is set.
 And you shall often hear this statement, ‘Sleep when the baby sleeps'.

-Also, it would be best if you could find some help who could handle rest of the work and you would be left with feeding your baby and taking care of yourself.
-In the Indian society, one can expect a lot of visits from relatives and friends around this time.
-Don’t push yourself too hard and let your partner handle the duty to attend the guests.
-Feel free to excuse yourself for resting or feeding the baby.
+Also, it would be best if you could find some help who could handle the rest of the work and you would be left with feeding your baby and taking care of yourself.
+In Indian society, one can expect a lot of visits from relatives and friends around this time.
+Don’t push yourself too hard and let your partner handle the duty to attend to the guests.
+Feel free to excuse yourself from resting or feeding the baby.